sambanova/ai-starter-kit/multimodal_knowledge_retriever/README.md

 https://github.com/sambanova/ai-starter-kit/assets/150964187/21f83d80-c479-4677-9e80-3dcb096f120e

 ## Capabilities and Limitations of Image Analysis
 The AI Starter Kit includes capabilities for retrieving and analyzing images contained in your source documents and integrating them with table textual information to generate comprehensive answers.
-However, it's important to understand the current limitations of the large vision-language model *for this kit LlaVa1.5*:

 Image Source Retrieval: The system retrieves and shows the image sources used to generate an answer, allowing you to perform further analysis on the original images.